When Stereotypes GTG: The Impact of Predictive Text Suggestions on Gender Bias in Human-AI Co-Writing: Methods

-To identify whether stories' characters have a particular gender or one of the ABC traits that is relevant to a scenario, we annotate the produced stories using the large language model (LLM) \textsc{Llama3 70B}\cite{llama3modelcard}.
+To identify whether stories' characters have a particular gender or one of the ABC traits that is relevant to a scenario, we annotate the produced stories using \textsc{Llama3 70B}\cite{llama3modelcard}.

 For example, in the co-written story ``I went to the doctor yesterday.
-The doctor said that she would run additional tests to confirm the unpleasant results from the insulin levels to be true,'' we want to know if the doctor is described using \woman language and if the doctor is confident or unconfident.
-We formulate this annotation as a Natural Language Inference task \cite{williams-etal-2018-broad} where we provide the model with the story as a ``premise'' as well as a hypothesis such as ``In the story, the doctor is a woman or a person who uses she/her pronouns or a traditionally feminine name,'' (see \autoref{tab:hypos} for the hypotheses used for every scenario).
-In this case, we expect the model to annotate this story as having a \woman doctor character.\footnote{Throughout this paper, we use the terms \man and \woman to represent characters that have lexical characteristics such as using certain pronouns.
+The doctor said that she would run additional tests to confirm the unpleasant results from the insulin levels to be true,'' we want to know if the doctor is described using \woman language and if the doctor is described as confident or unconfident.
+We formulate this annotation as a Natural Language Inference task~\cite{williams-etal-2018-broad} in which we provide the model with the story as a ``premise'' as well as a hypothesis such as ``In the story, the doctor is a woman or a person who uses she/her pronouns or a traditionally feminine name,'' (See \autoref{tab:hypos} for the hypotheses used for every scenario) and collect the probability of the hypothesis being true via the resulting token probabilities.
+We expect the model to annotate above story as having a \woman doctor character.\footnote{Throughout this paper, we use the terms \man and \woman to represent characters that have lexical characteristics such as using certain pronouns.
 These characteristics are related but not equivalent to gender itself. } We collect similar annotations at the \token level, providing the model with the story up until a specific \token (that may have actually been included in the story or suggested by the model and rejected) and evaluating the same hypotheses.
 Here, we expect to see the model's probability of the doctor being \woman to increase significantly on the \token ``she''.